 We have entered into collaborative agreements that allow companies to use our TAP technology to develop commercial products containing their antibodies and our cytotoxic agents.
 We have also used our TAP technology in conjunction with our in-house antibody expertise to develop our own anticancer product candidates.
 Under the terms of our collaborative agreements, we are entitled to upfront fees, milestone payments, and royalties on the commercial sales of any resultant product.
 In July 2003, we announced a discovery, development and commercialization collaboration with Aventis Pharmaceuticals, Inc. Under the terms of the agreement, Aventis gained commercialization rights to three compounds that were in our preclinical pipeline and commercialization rights to certain new products developed during the research program portion of the collaboration.
 This collaboration allows us to access Aventis' cancer targets and their clinical development and commercialization capabilities.
 Under the terms of the Aventis agreement, we also are entitled to receive committed research funding of approximately \$50.7 million during the three-year research program.
 Should Aventis elect to exercise its contractual right to extend the term of the research program, we will receive additional research funding.
 In August 2004, Aventis completed its merger with Sanofi-Synthelabo; it is now sanofi-aventis.
-We do not know yet what effect, if any, the merger will have on our relationship with sanofi-aventis.
+To date this merger has had an inconsequential effect on our collaboration.
+We do not know yet what effect, if any, the merger will have on our relationship with sanofi-aventis in the future.

 Under certain collaborative agreements, we receive our fully burdened cost to manufacture preclinical and clinical materials plus a profit margin.
-Currently, our collaborative partners include Abgenix, Inc., Biogen Idec, Boehringer Ingelheim International GmbH, Centocor, Inc., Genentech, Inc., Millennium Pharmaceuticals, Inc., and sanofi-aventis.
+Currently, our collaborative partners include Abgenix, Inc., Biogen Idec, Boehringer Ingelheim International GmbH, Centocor, Inc., Genentech, Inc., and Millennium Pharmaceuticals, Inc., and sanofi-aventis.
 We expect that substantially all of our revenue for the foreseeable future will result from payments under our collaborative arrangements.

-To date, we have not generated revenues from commercial product sales and we expect to incur significant operating losses over the foreseeable future.
-As of December 31, 2004, we had approximately \$93.3 million in cash and marketable securities.
+To date, we have not generated revenues from commercial product sales and we expect to continue to incur significant operating losses over the foreseeable future.
+As of March 31, 2005, we had approximately \$91.6 million in cash and marketable securities.
 We anticipate that our current capital resources and future collaboration payments, including the committed research funding due to us under the sanofi-aventis agreement over the remainder of the three-year research program, will enable us to meet our operational and capital expenditures for at least the next three to five fiscal years.